Helga de la Brache: Real story

-In 1876–77, it was proved that she was born in Stockholm as Aurora Florentina Magnusson, daughter of the custom caretaker Anders Magnusson (died 1826).
+In the private Norrby investigation of 1870 it was proved that she was born in Stockholm as Aurora Florentina Magnusson, daughter of the janitor Anders Magnusson (died 1826).
 Her mother was left a poor widow with five children, and Magnusson only received one year of school education.
 At Aurora's confirmation, her mother was overheard saying that Aurora was not her biological daughter, but a foster child.
-She named her biological parents, both of whom belonged to the upper classes: her father as Count De Geer, and her mother as a "Förnäm fröken" (Unmarried noblewoman).
+She named her biological parents, both of whom belonged to the upper classes: her father as Count Carl De Geer, and her mother as a "Förnäm fröken" (Unmarried noblewoman).
 This may have been either true or false, as no information has been confirmed one way or the other, but it is nevertheless believed to have influenced Aurora Magnusson.

 In 1835, she was employed as a maid to a book-keeper named Hedman.
 The Hedman family commented that she always had the mind to "rise above her status".
 In 1838, she was employed by the wealthy merchant Henrik Aspegren on Västerlånggatan 78.
 She was originally hired as a sewing help for the daughters of the Aspegren family to prepare for a ball.
 When the Aspegrens were about to leave for the ball, Magnusson burst into tears and told them that she was homeless and had nowhere to sleep for the night, and she was invited to stay.
 One of the daughters, Henrika, became deeply devoted to her.
 Henrika dressed Aurora in elegant clothes, and left her family for her.
 It was Henrika Aspegren who later became her companion and accomplice in the fraud.
+Already during her time at the Aspegren family, Helga de la Brache was known to make confessions and drop hints that she was in fact of high birth, and "confidences of that kind contributed greatly in making the romantic Henrika Aspegren her life long follower".